nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### About
 The sort command is a feature that enables users to rearrange the list of applications they see on the GUI.

+#### Usage
+To sort applications in sprINT, use the command in the following format:

+`sort SEQUENCE ORDER`

-The following table details the parameters to be used with the `sort` command:
+The following table explains the parameters to be used with the `sort` command:

 | Parameter | Compulsory | Constraints                                 |
 |-----------|------------|---------------------------------------------|